-The UN Global Compact is the world’s largest global corporate sustainability initiative, with over 10,800 companies based in over 150 countries.
+The UN Global Compact (or check UN Global Compact Norge) is the world’s largest global corporate sustainability initiative, with over 10,800 companies based in over 150 countries.
 It is a voluntary and principle-based initiative that requires commitment from the top-level, i.e. the CEO, of its participating companies.
 The 10-principle-framework guides responsible business around areas of human rights, labor, environment and anti-corruption, and links these actions to the objectives of the SDGs.

 "At the UN Global Compact, we aim to mobilize a global movement of sustainable companies and stakeholders to create the world we want.
 That’s our vision.